 Section 1234A may or may not change this outcome.
 Even though it mandates "sale or exchange" treatment for "cancellation, lapse, expiration or other termination" of a contractual right, payment under the terms of the contract itself may be a fulfillment of the right, not a cancellation, etc. Query whether the language in section 1234A is meant to have a narrower meaning than "retirement," as used in section 1271(a), relating to debt instruments.
+In Samueli v.
+Commissioner, 108 AFTR 2d 2011-6270 (9th Cir.
+Sept.
+15, 2011, amended on rehearing Nov.
+1, 2011) the court held that the receipt of a payment in fulfillment of the payor's contractual obligation to deliver securities was not "[g]ain or loss attributable to the cancellation, lapse, expiration, or other termination of...a right or obligation...with respect to property which is (or on acquisition would be) a capital asset in the hands of the taxpayer" under section 1234A.

 Even if section 1234A does apply, there remains the question whether the right to contingent purchase price payments itself is a capital asset.
 For discussion of an analogous issue, see M.A.
 Stevens, "The Tax Treatment of Contingent Options," 102 Tax Notes 535 (Jan.
 26, 2004) (pointing out that a premium received in payment for a contingent option may be taxable when received, even though a premium received for a non-contingent option is taxed only when the option either is exercised or expires).